aosabook/500lines/flow-shop/chapter.md

 Because we select the maximum of these two values, idle time for either machine *i* or job *j* will be created.
 It is this idle time that we ultimately want to minimize, as it will push the total makespan to be larger.

 Due to the simple form of the problem, any permutation of jobs is a valid solution, and the optimal solution will correspond to *some* permutation.
 Thus, we search for improved solutions by changing the permutation of jobs and measuring the corresponding makespan.
-In what follows, we refer to a permutation of the jobs interchangeably as a *candidate*.
+In what follows, we refer to a permutation of the jobs as a *candidate*.

 Let's consider a simple example with two jobs and two machines.
 The first job has tasks **A** and **B**, which take 1 and 2 minutes to complete respectively.
 The second job has tasks **C** and **D**, which take 2 and 1 minutes to complete respectively.
 Recall that **A** must come before **B** and **C** must come before **D**.
 Because there are two jobs, we have just two permutations to consider.
-If we order job 2 before job 1, the makespan then is equal to 5:
+If we order job 2 before job 1, the makespan is 5:

 ![Flow Shop Example 1](http://i.imgur.com/nhcozcS.png)

-On the other hand, if we order job 1 before job 2, the makespan then is only 4:
+On the other hand, if we order job 1 before job 2, the makespan is only 4:

 ![Flow Shop Example 2](http://i.imgur.com/UJUdTki.png)

 Notice that there is no budge room to push any of the tasks earlier.
-A guiding principle for finding a good permutation, is to try and minimize the time in which any machine is left without a task to process.
+A guiding principle for a good permutation is to minimize the time in which any machine is left without a task to process.

 ### Local Search
-Local search is a strategy that solves optimization problems when the optimal solution is too hard to compute.
-Intuitively, it moves from one solution that seems "pretty good", to another solution that looks even better.
+Local search is a strategy for solving optimization problems when the optimal solution is too hard to compute.
+Intuitively, it moves from one solution that seems pretty good to another solution that seems even better.
 Rather than considering every possible solution as a candidate to focus on next, we define what is known as a *neighbourhood*: the set of solutions considered to be similar to the current solution.
 Because any permutation of jobs is a valid solution, we can view any mechanism that shuffles the jobs around as a local search procedure (this is in fact what we do below).

 To use local search formally, we must answer a few questions: